silviobernardo/SPFx-List-View-Command-Extension/README.md

 ## Sample goal

-This sample will add and manage custom Commands into a SharePoint List
+This sample will add and manage custom Commands into a SharePoint List and allow you to archive some records (one by one).

 ## Used SharePoint Framework Version